-By the way, last summer I met a woman at our Christian Singing School in Donetsk, who happened as a child to witness Gary Power's plane being shot down.
-She was on her way to the neighborhood grocery store when she saw an explosion in the sky in their village near Ekaterineburg.
+By the way, last summer at our Christian Singing School in Donetsk, I met a woman who witnessed Gary Power's plane being shot down.
+She was walking to the neighborhood grocery store when she saw an explosion in the sky near Ekaterineburg.
 Later on the news she learned that it was an American plane.

 The Russian spy was known as Rudolph Abel.
 A hollowed-out nickel was part of the puzzle that eventually led to his capture.
 He had worked as a master spy in the US for nine years.